fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 # Welcome to FusionExport

 First of all, thank you very much for downloading FusionExport.
-FusionExport was developed to help our customers to generate charts on servers.
+FusionExport was developed to help our customers generate charts on servers.
 Since the inception, we have improved FusionExport to not only help you export charts but also dashboards.

 Now that you have downloaded FusionExport, let's get started!